A message of support in these uncertain times

 We wanted to make sure you were kept up to date on everything so here’s a snapshot of what we’re working on right now:

-- We’re listening to our community and that’s why we are partnering with the Media Trust on a survey to identify the main challenges you and the wider charity community are facing so that we can help deliver the support and resources you need.
-Please fill out our survey today.
+- We’re listening to our community and that’s why we partnered with the Media Trust on a survey to identify the main challenges you and the wider charity community are facing so that we can help deliver the support and resources you need.
+Take a look at the results here.

 - We’ll continue to bring you topical, practical knowledge and inspiration – sharing news, articles, tools and templates through our regular e-newsletter and the knowledge hub.